-On behalf of your Board of Directors, I have pleasure in presenting the 2022 Annual Report and Financial Statements of Bryah Resources Limited for the year to 30 June 2022.
+On behalf of your Board of Directors, I have pleasure in presenting the Annual Report and Financial Statements of Bryah Resources Limited for the year to 30 June 2023.

-Since the last Annual Report, Bryah has achieved a maiden Manganese JORC compliant mineral resource estimate, updated its base metal inventory at Gabanintha and made encouraging progress in the identification of Volcanogenic Massive Sulphide (VMS) style mineralisation at the Windalah and Olympus Projects, both in the Bryah Basin.
+Since the last Annual Report, Bryah has drilled two campaigns in its Manganese project to extend the March 2022 Manganese JORC compliant mineral resource estimate.
+It has signed a collaboration agreement with the Government relating to Australian Vanadium's \$49M grant to collaborate on the base metal inventory at Gabanintha.
+We have also drilled two deep diamond drill holes at Windalah to locate a potential Volcanogenic Massive Sulphide (VMS) style mineralisation at the Windalah project and released encouraging results from the Olympus Project, both in the Bryah Basin.

-Bryah's portfolio is dominated by battery metals.
+Bryah's portfolio is dominated by the battery metals, lithium, manganese, copper and nickel.
 Evolving political policy, electrification of the transportations sector and a global push to decarbonise the economy means a very positive outlook for these metals which is expected to push demand to record levels.